 Formatting your manuscript

-- If you are sending a printed copy, please print on one side of the paper only, double space the text, leave a sensible margin around the text on all sides (approx. 2.5cm) and indent the first line of each paragraph.
+- Please format your text as follows: double space the text, leave a sensible margin around the text on all sides (approx. 2.5cm) and indent the first line of each paragraph.

 - More advice on sensible manuscript formatting can be found on our writers’ guidelines page.